caqtdm/caqtdm/docs/source/caQtDM_Manual.rst

 Resizing Displays
 ~~~~~~~~~~~~~~~~~

-| Displays With caQtDM you can resize the synoptic display windows
+Displays With caQtDM you can resize the synoptic display windows
 without using Qt layouts.
 You can build a display normally and
 everything will be resized when you resize the window.
 Furthermore you
 could try Qt designer layouts (for experts only)

 Printing
 ~~~~~~~~

-| By pressing the right mouse button on the background of your synoptic
-  display you may get a context menu with the item "Print".
+By pressing the right mouse button on the background of your synoptic display you may get a context menu with the item "Print".
 Normally you should get a print dialog.

+.. _env.var:

 Environment Variables
 ~~~~~~~~~~~~~~~~~~~~~